apihlaja/node-irsdk/README.md

 * `function (data) { }`

 Emitted always when new SessionInfo is changed. `data` has two properties: raw and doc.
-`raw` is orginal yaml string from iRacing, see example in [sessioninfo.yaml](sample-data/sessioninfo.yaml).
+`raw` is orginal yaml string from iRacing, see example here: [sessioninfo.yaml](sample-data/sessioninfo.yaml).
-`doc` is Object with same data, see example in [sessioninfo.json](sample-data/sessioninfo.json).
+`doc` is Object with same data, see example here: [sessioninfo.json](sample-data/sessioninfo.json).